andressabertolini/frontpedia/Dictionary/Dictionary.md

 Only updates the section of the page where the change was made.
 Not the entire page

 Promise - Object which represents the completion of an asynchronous operation and its return value

+A reducer in Redux is a pure function that describes how the application state should be updated in response to an action.